-The Tipperary Artist in Primary School Scheme 2022 is now closed.
-Please see the Guidelines below if you are interested in applying in 2023.
+The Tipperary Artist in Primary School Scheme 2024 is now open.

 The scheme provides funding to a professional artist of any discipline to work in a school for 50 hours on a project designed collaboratively between the school and the artist.
 The quality and diversity of the work that has been created by Tipperary students working with artists has been outstanding.
 The scheme provides opportunities for children to access and to engage with an artist and the language of creativity at an early age; and for schools and teachers to work collaboratively across curriculum areas.